 This content discusses death or bereavement, depression, anxiety and substance abuse or addiction (which may include mentions of alcohol or drug use), which some people may find triggering.

 - Different types of peer support

 There are different types of peer support, but they all involve both giving and receiving support.
-This could be sharing knowledge or providing emotional support, social interaction or practical help, for example.
-Everyone’s experiences are treated as equally important and no-one is more of an expert than anyone else.
+This could be sharing knowledge or providing emotional support, social interaction or practical help.
+Everyone’s experiences are treated as equally important, and no one is more of an expert than anyone else.

 How much help you give and receive will depend on what feels right for you at different times.

 Research shows that peer support can improve people’s well-being, meaning they have fewer hospital stays, larger support networks, and better self-esteem, confidence and social skills.